eabase/picocom/picocom.1.md

 # CHANGING DEFAULT OPTIONS

 Picocom does not support config files.
-If you want to change default options, use either a custom script or aliases, e.g.:
+If you want to change default options, use a custom script or aliases, e.g.:

     alias picocom='picocom -b 115200 /dev/ttyS0'

+Another option is to use command substitution if your shell supports it.
+Here is an example for bash:

+    picocom $(<my_config_file)

+'my_config_file' contains one command-line option per line.

 # DISPLAY OF OPTIONS AND PORT SETTINGS